 I usually sketch out my ideas for stories in Composition notebooks.
 They tend to be incomprehensible to anyone else, because the thoughts are rarely fully formed.
 I’m often inconsistent about my layouts.
 Some are done in advance at varying sizes, while some are figured out on the page as he starts drawing.

 Will you come speak at my school/library/conference/convention/company picnic?

 Sure!
 Please see my Author Visits Page for more information.

 Howl’s Moving Castle, Dogsbody, The Lives of Christopher Chant (and almost anything else by Diana Wynne Jones, The Harry Potter series, Calvin and Hobbes & Peanuts comic collections.

 What are some of your favorite movies?

-The Three Caballero, The Dark Crystal, Edward Scissorhands, Pee Wee’s Big Adventure, Kiki’s Delivery Service and anything by Studio Ghibli.
+The Three Caballeros, The Dark Crystal, Edward Scissorhands, Pee Wee’s Big Adventure, Bill & Ted’s Excellent Adventure, Kiki’s Delivery Service, Whisper of the Heart and anything by Studio Ghibli.

 Guilty pleasure: The Digimon movie!